 - Better coping strategies for handling the pressure, stress and painful backlash

 - Superior communication tools (including actual words that inspire, heal and support)

-- Forgive yourself—no more drowning in guilt or wallowing in self-loathing
+- Self-Forgiveness so there's no more drowning in guilt or wallowing in self-loathing

-Since Wayward Rehab is an audio course that's 100% online, you can access it immediately and begin right away to take the steps to rebuilding your marriage.
-You can listen and learn at your own pace in the privacy and convenience of your home or take it on the road with you.
+Since Wayward Rehab is 100% online, you can access it immediately and begin right away to take the steps to rebuilding your marriage.
+You can learn at your own pace in the privacy and convenience of your home or take it on the road with you.
 It works on any device, computer, iPad/tablet, or phone.